antrea-io/antrea/docs/feature-gates.md

 lifted.

-In order to support cluster Services as the destination for tracing requests, option `antreaProxy.enable` should be set to true to enable AntreaProxy.
+In order to support cluster Services as the destination for tracing requests, option `antreaProxy.enable` should be set to true to enable Antrea Proxy.

 ### Flow Exporter